Mulgrew Miller: 1995–2013

-For several years after he had turned 40, Miller concentrated on composing and playing his own music.
+For several years after he turned 40, Miller concentrated on composing and playing his own music.
 He reduced his recording and club appearances, as well as one-day associations.
 The stimulus for this change had built gradually from Miller's first studio recording in 1981: "my recording activity increased and by the time that it got into 1986–87 I was on so many records it was unbelievable until eventually it became rather overwhelming and stressful, so I had to cut back."
 He did continue to record, often with musicians he had established relationships with: in 1996 he reunited with Williams to appear on what became the drummer's final recording, Young at Heart; further albums led by Kenny Garrett, Nelson, Reeves, and others were made in the period 1997–99.

-In 1997, Miller toured in Japan with 100 Golden Fingers, a troupe of 10 pianists.
+In 1997, Miller toured Japan with 100 Golden Fingers, a troupe of 10 pianists.
 He joined bassist Niels-Henning Ørsted Pedersen in 1999 to record The Duets an album based on 1940s performances by Duke Ellington and Jimmy Blanton.
 The two men toured Europe the following year, with drummer Alvin Queen added for some concerts.

 In 2002, Miller's discography as leader began to expand again, as Maxjazz started to release recordings.
 A series of four concert recordings were released over the following years: Live at The Kennedy Center Vol. 1 and Live at The Kennedy Center Vol. 2 (recorded in 2002), with Derrick Hodge (bass) and Rodney Green (drums); and Live at Yoshi's Vol. 1 and Live at Yoshi's Vol. 2 (recorded in 2003), with Hodge and Karriem Riggins (drums).
 In 2002 Miller joined bassist Ron Carter's Golden Striker Trio, with guitarist Russell Malone.
 The trio occasionally toured internationally for the next decade.
 In 2003, Miller was commissioned to write a score for the Dayton Contemporary Dance Company; after writing The Clearing in the Woods and having it choreographed by Ronald K. Brown, Miller and his band played the piece for performances by the company.